piermorel/gramm/README.md

 ```

 ### Installation
-Add the folder containing gramm.m to your path
+Add the folder containing the @gramm class folder to your path
 ### Compatibility
 Tested under Matlab 2014b+ versions.
 With pre-2014b versions, gramm forces <code>'painters'</code>, renderer to avoid some graphic bugs, which deactivates transparencies (use non-transparent geoms, for example <code>stat_summary('geom','lines')</code>).
 The statistics toolbox is required for some methods: <code>stat_glm()</code>, some <code>stat_summary()</code> methods, <code>stat_density()</code>.
 The curve fitting toolbox is required for <code>stat_fit()</code/>.
 #### Documentation